The Bankrate promise

 It depends.
-Each state has a minimum amount of coverage you’ll need to carry, but comprehensive coverage isn’t one of them.
-Even though your state does not legally require this coverage, your finance company will want you to have it.
-Since your finance company technically owns your vehicle until it’s paid off, it will want to protect its investment from damage.
+Nearly every state has a minimum amount of coverage you must carry, but comprehensive coverage is not one of them.
+Even though your state does not legally require this coverage, your finance or leasing company will usually require it.
+Since your lender technically owns your vehicle until it is paid off, it will want to protect its investment from damage.

-Even if your vehicle isn’t financed, consider the following questions before dropping comprehensive from your policy:
+Even if your vehicle is not financed, consider the following questions before dropping comprehensive from your policy:

 - Is there a lot of wildlife in your area?